Dental Implants Lifespan…and Key Maintenance Tips

 Differentiating between early and late implant failures is also essential.

-Early failures happen soon after placement and frequently occur due to incorrect placement or infections.
+Early failures happen soon after placement and frequently occur due to improper placement or infections.

-When an implant fails later on, it’s usually because of something like peri-implantitis (inflammation surrounding the implant) or excessively stressing the implant after it has adequately fused with the jawbone.
+When an implant fails later on, it’s usually because of peri-implantitis (inflammation and/or infection of the gum surrounding the implant) or placing excessive stress on it after it has sufficiently fused with the jawbone.

 Factors Affecting the Lifespan of Dental Implants